k4itrun/erisphisher/README.md

 If you encounter any bugs or problems while using the tool, please open a [new Issue here](https://github.com/k4itrun/erisphisher/issues).
 To help us assist you faster, include as much detail as possible, such as:

-- What you were trying to do
+- What you were trying to do.
-- Any error messages or console logs
+- Any error messages or console logs.
 - Your environment details (OS, versions, etc.)

 The more info you provide, the quicker we can identify and fix the problem.